 Trailblazing Teaching, Mentoring, and Research

-The campaign will provide $140 million in new resources to continue to recruit and retain the most talented faculty, professors who thrive in Wesleyan’s distinctive teacher–scholar culture.
+The campaign has provided $124 million so far in new resources to continue to recruit and retain the most talented faculty, professors who thrive in Wesleyan’s distinctive teacher–scholar culture.
 These resources will also support student and faculty endeavors in signature programs.
 You can support trailblazing teaching, mentoring, and research by establishing a professorship, making a gift to help endow innovative academic programs, and through your annual Wesleyan Fund gift.

 Wesleyan students pursue a self-directed curriculum and have remarkable opportunities to work with professors who are leaders in their fields.
 The way is opened to intellectual independence here.
 Wesleyan Fund gifts support educational collaboration from first year writing-intensive seminars, through summer research fellowships, to capstone experiences such as senior theses, essays, performances, and exhibits.

 Intellectual experimentation, creative collaboration, and the desire to make a positive difference in the world—that’s what the Allbritton Center for the Study of Public Life, Quantitative Analysis Center, Patricelli Center for Social Entrepreneurship, and Shapiro Creative Writing Center are all about.
 These are the newest members of Wesleyan's family of distinguished interdisciplinary centers that includes the Center for the Humanities, Center for African American Studies, Freeman Center for East Asian Studies, and the Center for the Americas.
 Wesleyan Fund gifts fuel these engines of dynamic work on issues that matter.